Residential Life and Housing Policies

 Decorations Committee

-If decorations are used for an event, a designated person must be responsible for cleaning the event site as well as the site where the decorations were made.
+If decorations are used for an event, a designated person must clean the event site and the site where they were made.
 No alcohol is allowed at the decorations prep site.
 Event decorations must not violate the community’s common standards of decency, and those that offend community members’ sensibilities may be removed.
-In some cases, event hosts may be fined if good judgment is not used, or if creating, setting-up, or taking down the decorations results in damages.
+In some cases, event hosts may be fined if good judgment is not used, or if creating, setting up, or taking down the decorations results in damages.

 Advertisement Monitor